 Representing the food system

-For decision makers and leaders who can influence the food industry, getting a strong grasp of the challenges is critical because implementing effective policy is a delicate affair.
+Getting a strong grasp of the challenges is critical because implementing effective policy is a delicate affair.
 We don’t have the luxury of designing a new food system to replace the old one.
 We are stuck in the thick of a deeply complex system, made from a mostly self-organised set of interacting parts.
 Academics are constantly exploring different approaches to representing the food system, to support those trying to get to grips with it.
 Here’s one example of a representation:

-One problem is that almost everyone is a “specialist”.
-Yet the complexity of the challenge calls for us to take a broad view, stepping outside our narrow speciality to take stock of the bigger picture.
-We are fortunate to have a wealth of collaborative projects, books and resources that help us make sense of the challenges in our food system and suggest approaches to improve its sustainability.
+One common problem is that almost everyone is a “specialist”.
+Yet the complexity of the challenge calls for us to take a broad view, stepping outside our narrow specialty to take stock of the bigger picture.
+We are fortunate to have a wealth of collaborative projects, publications and resources that help us make sense of the challenges in our food system and suggest approaches to improve its sustainability.
 The most relevant example in recent years is the comprehensive Foresight Future of Food and Farming Report (Foresight 2011) that involved around 400 leading experts and stakeholders, drawing on a breadth of scientific and other evidence.
 Here’s some very brief notes taken from this report that give a brief flavour of its overall messages:

 This is a ‘super wicked’ problem